 Among the rules and obligations you need to be aware of are:

-- Everyone listed on the deed of a home owned by someone seeking a reverse mortgage must be over 62 years old;
+- Everyone listed on the deed of a home owned by someone seeking an FHA reverse mortgage must be 62 years or older;

 - If your husband or wife, for instance, is under 62, their name cannot be on the title if you want to qualify for a reverse mortgage.
 Names can be added or removed from titles;